kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis/index.md

 - Data visuals and project updates
 - Contact information for collaboration

-Please visit my [GitHub repository](https://github.com/kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis) for open-sourced code and tools to aid in your own research in soundscape ecology.
+Please visit the [GitHub repository](https://github.com/kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis) for open-sourced code and tools to aid in your own research in soundscape ecology.

 ---